opentelekomcloud/python-otcextensions/doc/source/sdk/guides/dcaas.rst

 List Virtual Gateways
 ^^^^^^^^^^^^^^^^^^^^^

-This interface is used to query all virtual gateways connections accessible to the tenant submitting the request.
+This interface is used to query all virtual gateways accessible to the tenant submitting the request.
 The virtual gateways are filtered based on the filtering condition.
 :class:`~otcextensions.sdk.dcaas.v2.virtual_gateway.VirtualGateway`.